vtaits/filterlist/packages/filterlist/README.md

 	page,
 	// initial size of the page
 	pageSize,
+  // key to store page size in local storage
+  // parsed value will be used after the page is reloaded pageSizeLocalStorageKey,
   // check whether the list should be refreshed by timeout shouldRefresh,
 	// timeout to refresh the list